 - Garden Spade: This is the best shovel for edging and sod removal if you want to edge or create solid lines.

 - Drain Spade: This is a narrower shovel for digging shallow trenches with more precision.
+This is for basic trenching.
+You would need to contact a trenching company for deep trenches.

 - Trenching Spade: similar to the drain spade but with a pointed bottom, which is a great tool for creating leverage.